 - Political projects, or those that are primarily cause-related

 - Profit-making activities

-Please direct questions about grantmaking guidelines to Janean Couch, program officer for Grand Rapids Community Foundation, at (616) 454-1751 or email@example.com.
+Please direct questions about Lowell Area Community Fund's grantmaking guidelines to Chantal Pasag, program officer for Grand Rapids Community Foundation, at (616) 454-1751 or CPasag@GRFoundation.org.

 More than $600,000 is available each year for nonprofits benefiting the Lowell Area.
-Grants are reviewed by the Advisory Committee three times/year, with application deadlines on the third Friday of April, August and December.
+Grants are reviewed by the Advisory Committee three times/year, with application deadlines on the first Friday of January, May, and September.

 In May of 1996, Harold J. Englehardt set into motion a legacy that will benefit the Lowell area community in perpetuity.
 Known as a low-key, humble man who lived his life simply and without fanfare, Mr. Englehardt was a self-made millionaire who chose to give back to the community he loved so well.
 Upon his death, the Lowell Area Community Fund (LACF) was created through a $12.7 million philanthropic bequest from Mr. Englehardt.
 He hoped the LACF would promote and stimulate a strong sense of community and make the Lowell area a better place for all.